hakolao/sandbox/README.md

 Run `run_build_dist.sh`.

 ### Notes
 I'd be very happy to see improvement suggestions.
+This is very unoptimized at this point, thus there are plenty of things to improve on.
+For example, there is barely any parallelization apart from some `par_iter`s.